 A couple of years ago (pre-blog) I decided to make a quilt.
-It was right before I made my first handbag and the bag-making frenzy took over.
+It was right before I got into hard-core bag-making.
 I had seen the directions for a string quilt on about.com's quilting page.
 I had a ton of scraps that I thought would be great--and even now when I look at the quilt I think "curtains, skirt, bag lining, curtains, curtains, change purse" as I think of the larger projects the scraps came from.
 I never took pictures of this when I made it, but when I stumbled across it today I thought I'd share it with you.
 It's definitely a first quilt: terribly snipped threads, crooked lines, weird tension, not big enough for a bed but too big for a throw quilt--all the things that you don't know you're supposed to be careful about when you're first learning something.
 But all of the colors make me happy, so that's good enough for me.

 Charlie could care less about whatever you're doing most of the time, but today he decided he was feeling like being in a photo shoot.